Go to Main menuGo to Content

 • Quotation omits significant items such as delivery, training, installation, maintenance, extended warranty, vendor-specific consumables etc.

-* UTM and UTSC may have different review thresholds.
+* UTSC and UPDC may have different review thresholds.

 For more information: